lmthang/nmt.hybrid/README.md

 The code directory further divides into sub-directories:
 ```
   basic/: define basic functions like sigmoid, prime.
 It also has an efficient way to aggreate embeddings.
-  layers/: we define various layers like attention, LSTM, etc.
+  layers/: we define various layers like attention, LSTM, etc. with forward and backprop code.
   misc/: things that we haven't categorized yet.
   preprocess/: deal with data.
   print/: print results, logs for debugging purposes.
+  wordsim/: word similarity task
 ```

 ## Examples